There's a very effective vaccine that can stop you getting yellow fever if you're travelling to an area where the infection is found.

-Contact a yellow fever vaccination centre for advice if you're not sure if you need a booster dose before travelling.
+Contact a yellow fever vaccination centre for advice if you're not sure if you need another dose before travelling.

-- people with weakened immune systems, such as those with HIV
+- people with a weakened immune system, such as those with leukaemia or lymphoma

 - people who are allergic to any of the ingredients in the vaccine, including people with an egg allergy

-- people with a disorder of their thymus gland
+- people with a thymus gland disorder or who've had their thymus gland removed

-Contact a yellow fever vaccination centre for advice if you need a vaccination certificate for the country you're visiting but you're not sure if you can have the vaccine.
+If you need a vaccination certificate for the country you're visiting but you're not able to have the vaccine, contact a yellow fever vaccination centre.

 They may provide you with an exemption letter, which may be accepted by officials in countries that usually require a vaccination certificate.

-Take extra care to prevent insect bites while travelling if you haven't been vaccinated.
+Take extra care to prevent insect bites while travelling if you have not been vaccinated.